 The other day, a client came in describing his wife’s behavior as Borderline Personality Disorder.
 He had numerous examples of how perfectly she fit the profile and how he had been traumatized by her behavior.
 For example, she was fearful of his abandonment and in desperation would rage anytime he mentioned separation.
 Yet every time the conversation was redirected to him, he became evasive.

-Physically, his face seemed unusually red, he was a bit shaky, noticeable uncomfortable, and yet was meticulously groomed.
+Physically, his face seemed unusually red, he was a bit shaky, noticeably uncomfortable, and yet was meticulously groomed.
 His manner of speech seemed rehearsed and he was hyper-focused on his wife.
 He desperately wanted affirmation that he was right in his diagnosis of her.
 It took nearly the whole session to gain the most basic information about him.
 That’s when it became clear.
 He was an alcoholic.
 Several sessions later, it was apparent that she was not Borderline, but rather severely co-dependent.

 He was attempting to use the therapeutic process as a way of justifying his addict behavior.
 By exaggerating his wife’s symptoms, he looked normal in comparison and therefore could hide his addiction for a longer period of time.
 Unfortunately, this is not an uncommon tactic.
 Here are a couple more examples of how personality disorders are misdiagnosed by clients:

 - An exquisitely dressed female came in describing her husband as having Narcissistic Personality Disorder and her marriage on the brink of divorce.
-She was engaging and likeable but when questioned about her own failures, she was elusive.
+She was engaging and likable but when questioned about her own failures, she was elusive.
 She described him as being controlling but refused to allow the session to be about anything else other than his disorder.
-When confronted, she played to role of victim a bit too well.
+When confronted, she played to role of a victim a bit too well.
 She too was seeking affirmation for her diagnosis of him.

 - In this case, she was the narcissist.
 In an effort to make herself look better than him, she projected her own disorder onto her husband.